NiKo

 Nikola Kovač, better known as NiKo, is a Bosnian professional Counter-Strike 2 player who plays for Team Falcons.
 NiKo is often cited by many professionals and analysts alike as one of the greatest Counter-Strike players of all time and the best rifler in the history of Counter-Strike: Global Offensive.
-He has been named a Top 20 Player Of The Year by HLTV nine times, tying dev1ce for the most top 20 player appearances in Counter-Strike history.
-NiKo is widely considered as one of the most mechanically skilled players in Counter-Strike and has been in contention for the title of the best player in the world at multiple periods throughout his career.
-NiKo is also known to be the best professional CS player to have never won a major despite appearing in 15 of them.
+He has been named a Top 20 Player Of The Year by HLTV ten times, the most top 20 player appearances in Counter-Strike history.

+NiKo is widely considered one of the most mechanically skilled players in Counter-Strike and has been in contention for the title of the best player in the world at multiple periods throughout his career.
+He was ranked the No. 2 player in the world by HLTV in 2017 and 2023, the No. 3 player in 2018 and 2021, the No. 4 player in 2020 and 2024, and No. 5 in 2022.

 Early life

-Nikola Kovač was born in Brčko, Bosnia and Herzegovina.
+Nikola Kovač was born in Bijeljina, but lived in Brčko Bosnia and Herzegovina, to Serbian ethnic parents.
 His parents were owners of an internet café where Nikola would play the earlier Counter Strike games with his cousin Nemanja aka "huNter-".

 Career

 2011

 NiKo began his playing career on Counter-Strike 1.6.
 His first professional team was FullProof.
-Other teams he played for included eu4ia, neWave, maksnet and DEFUSE.maksnet.
+Other teams he played for include eu4ia, neWave, maksnet, and DEFUSE.maksnet.